Unity-Technologies/UIElementsExamples/README.md

-# Warning: This repository is not up to date, examples have been moved to the Unity repo.
+# Warning for Unity employees: This repository is not up to date, examples have been moved to the Unity repo.
 See `Tests/EditorTests/UIElementsExamples`

 # UIElementsExamples
 Unity project containing examples to use UIElements in the Editor